Skip to content

 Weekly Replacement Contact Lens Guide

-Some weekly and short-schedule designs are approved for extended or continuous wear, including overnight use for a defined number of nights.
-Even when an extended-wear indication exists, sleeping in lenses is consistently associated with a higher risk of microbial keratitis and inflammatory events than daily removal.
+Some weekly and short-schedule SiHy designs are FDA-approved for extended or continuous wear, including overnight use for a defined number of nights.
+Even with an extended-wear indication, sleeping in lenses is consistently associated with a higher risk of microbial keratitis and inflammatory events compared with nightly removal.

 Weekly Replacement Sphere Contact Lenses